visibilityspots/blog/pages/links.rst

 - Terminal `recorder`_
 - Fancy presentation software `reveal`_
 - `Conky`_ dashboard
+- A static blog generator `pelican`_
+- Spell and grammer `language tool`_
+- Manage google calendar from the command line `gcalcli`_
+- Organise your todo's using `taskwarrior`_
+- Import your issues from 3th party services like redmine,github,.. to `taskwarrior`_ with `bugwarrior`_
+- Sync your caldav contact lists locally to use in mutt by `pycarddav`_
 - Command line disk space overview `ncdu`_
 - Continuous integration server `jenkins`_